Microbial art: Agar Art Competition

-The American Society for Microbiology hosts an annual contest for microbial art: Agar Art.
+The American Society for Microbiology hosts an annual contest for microbial art: the Agar Art Contest.
 The contest was organized after a picture from a Christmas tree, made by Rositsa Tashkova, went viral in 2014.
 The 2015 edition covered 85 submissions, of which microbial art created by Mehmet Berkmen and Maria Peñil called Neurons won first place.
 The artwork used yellow Nesterenkonia and orange Deinococcus and Sphingomonas.

-In 2020, the ASM received over 200 submissions, and awarded first place to Joanne Dungo for her multi-plate creation titled “The Gardener.”
+In 2020, the ASM received over 200 submissions, and awarded first place to Joanne Dungo for her multi-plate creation titled "The Gardener."